Importance of Finance Process Automation in 2021

 Corporate finance processes are often limited by conventional methods.
 Long-established methods perpetuate a pervasive mindset in employees which makes it difficult to implement modern methods like automation.
 Embracing financial process automation has a number of benefits for the employer and the employee.
 Reengineering the financial function through workflow automation helps save labor costs, improves cash management, speeds up closures, and overall makes the company more profitable.
 Here is a list of financial processes that can be automated:

 Accounts Payable: The accounts payable process is ridden with inconsistencies and a lack of standardization in the invoices and payment requests.
-Automation of this process can bring down the error margin considerably and also streamlines invoice generation and approval.
+Automation of this process can bring down the error margin considerably and also streamline invoice generation and approval.

 Tax Accounting: Tax accounting activities are manual, repetitive, and time-consuming.
 Automation of the tax accounting process improves the accuracy and speed of processing tax claims.

 Fraud Detection: Manual finance processes are prone to duplicate or extraneous claim submissions.
-Automating the claim submission process standardizes the submission and also prevents submission of duplicate claims and overlooks.
+Automating the claim submission process standardizes the submission and also prevents the submission of duplicate claims and overlooks.

 Invoice and Budget Approvals: Approval of vendor invoices or expense claims is a tedious process that involves scrutiny and validation of data.
 Automating the approval process shortens the approval cycle and prevents process bottlenecks and delays.